Kronos (band)

 Kronos was a French death metal band.
-Their name is a reference to the titan Cronus, the father of Zeus in greek mythology.
+Their name references the titan Cronus, father of Zeus in Greek mythology.

 Lyrical subjects

-The lyrics of their songs are mainly about myths, legends and historical subjects from the ancient civilizations of Rome, Greece and Egypt or from Scandinavia or even from old kingdoms belonging to barbarians.
+Their lyrics revolve mainly around myths, legends, and history of the ancient civilizations of Rome, Greece and Egypt, and also Scandinavia and old barbarian kingdoms.

 History

-Kronos was formed in 1994 in Thaon-les-Vosges (France) by Grams (14 years old), Marot (17 years old), Jeremy (17 years old) and Mike (13 years old).
-The band played at this point heavy/thrash metal.
-Two years later Tems (19 years old) replaced Marot (guitar) and Kristof (18 years old) joined the band for the vocals.
-Kronos started then to play death metal and recorded its first demo called Outrance.
+Kronos was formed in 1994 in Thaon-les-Vosges, France, by Grams, Marot, Jeremy, and Mike.
+The band played heavy/thrash metal.
+Two years later, guitarist Tems replaced Marot and singer Kristof joined the band.
+Kronos started playing death metal, and recorded the demo Outrance.

-In 1999, Tom (20 years old) replaced Jéremy and the band oriented towards brutal death metal.
-The following year the recording of a new demo Split Promo 2000 containing 4 titles was finalised.
+In 1999, Tom replaced Jéremy, and the band moved towards brutal death metal.
+The following year, they recorded the four-song demo Split Promo 2000.

-Their first album Titan's Awakening was released in 2001.
-This first edition of this album was produced by the band itself.
-The band was then acclaimed by critics and got its first contract with the label Warpath Records (former Shockwave).
-A new edition of Titan's Awakening was released at the end of October the same year with a new cover designed by Deather (Angel Corpse, Gurkkhas, Vital Remains) as well as a new graphical booklet.
+Their first, self-produced album, Titan's Awakening, was released in 2001.
+The band was acclaimed by critics and signed with Warpath Records (formerly Shockwave).
+A new edition of Titan's Awakening was released at the end of October the same year, with a new cover designed by Deather (Angel Corpse, Gurkkhas, Vital Remains) and a new booklet.

-Richard (26 years old) replaced Tems and plays the lead guitar from 2003.
-The band signed a contract for two upcoming albums with the Spanish label Xtreem music managed by Dave Rotten from the band Avulsed.
+Richard replaced Tems in 2003.
+The band signed a two-album contract with Spanish label Xtreem music, managed by Dave Rotten from the band Avulsed.

-The second album was released in 2004 and is named Colossal Titan Strife.
+The second album was released in 2004, Colossal Titan Strife.
 The band toured Europe in 2005 promoting the album.

-The third album was released in April 2007 and is named The Hellenic Terror.
+The third album was released in April 2007, The Hellenic Terror.